Fredo68usa/portfolio/README.md

 You can bring this project as far as you want to.

 In this case, we have used some the tools presented in the course,<b> Google Sheets and R </b>, We have left aside SQL and Tableau.
 We have also limited the data to 1 month (April 2020).
 It's always better to start small to build the process and if satisfying to exapnd it to larger amount of data.
 We think we were able to come up with a pertinent approach.
-To expand it to larger volumes requires a different set of tools capable of hosting laerge volume.
+To expand it to larger volumes requires a different set of tools capable of hosting large volume.
 We think  the best tool is either ELK or SQL + Tableau on GCP BigQuery or R on Spark.

 We will present at a later stage such implementations.
 Our goal is to ultimately offer different types of implementation for Data Analysis projects by our Open Source project turned into our Context22 start-up.
 ≈